szxbo/Sentiment-Analysis/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install .`.
-3. Run the `main()` function to perform sentiment analysis on test sentences or a book.
+3. Run `sentiment_analysis` to perform sentiment analysis on test sentences or a book.

 ## Code Overview